Punsalmaagiin Ochirbat: 1997 presidential election

-Ochirbat again ran for president in the May 1997 election, but faced a Mongolian public unhappy with the economic dislocation caused by the fast pace of reforms.
+Ochirbat ran for a second term in the May 1997 presidential election, but faced a Mongolian public unhappy with the economic dislocation caused by the fast pace of reforms.
 The country was racked by high unemployment, 30 percent inflation, widespread shortages of foodstuffs and energy supplies and a falling GDP.
 According to the World Bank, one third of population was living in poverty.

-Winning only 29 percent of the vote, Ochirbat lost the election to the chairman of the MPRP Natsagiin Bagabandi who had pledged to try to slow down the Government's radical reforms.
+Winning only 29 percent of the vote, Ochirbat lost the election to the chairman of the MPRP, Natsagiin Bagabandi, who had pledged to slow down the government's radical reforms.